bittner/lego-mindstorms-ev3-comparison/README.rst

 spread sheet as follows::

    $ cd raw-data/
-   $ python3 ../lego-mindstorms-pieces.py parse Brickset-inventory-* > "Lego Mindstorms EV3 combined list.csv"
+   $ python3 ../lego-mindstorms-pieces.py parse Brickset-* > "Lego Mindstorms EV3 combined list.csv"

 Then open ``Lego-Mindstorms-Editions-Comparison.ods`` and copy the contents of the regenerated ``Lego Mindstorms EV3 combined list.csv`` from a text editor